-1 Irrespective of the variable order in your national data sets, please arrange the variable order in the data set that you send to the archive as shown in this BVG document.
+&lt;sup>1 Irrespective of the variable order in your national data sets, please arrange the variable order in the data set that you send to the archive as shown in this BVG document.

-The last block of variables is of technical nature and contains an ID number, an indicator for substitution, the date of the interview, language of the interview, the weighting factor and the mode of the interview and a flag variable that indicates partly competed cases.
+- The last block of variables is of technical nature and contains an ID number, an indicator for substitution, the date of the interview, language of the interview, the weighting factor and the mode and level of completeness of the interview. - Additionally, these guidelines include three appendices: Appendix I provides information on the ISCED 2011 coding.
+Appendix II is related to variables nat\ETHN1 and 2 by giving examples for setting up meaningful categories of ethnic groups in different societies.
+Appendix III explains the procedures for proposing new as well as changing or dropping current ISSP standard background variables.